slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - remove grading to see who is really interested in the topic. -- Naval Ravikant* -->

-> *"I’d rather have criticism from a genius than praise from an idiot.'*
+> *"I’d rather have criticism from a genius than praise from an idiot."*

 > *"You don't need mentors, you need action."
 -- Naval Ravikant*